FINNISH ANCESTRY

 Johan Arvid Mustonen at Quorn, Ontario

-John Arvid Mustonen sent a letter to Luisa Mustonen of Utajarvi, Finland in 1951.This typed letter was saved by relatives, and copies were given to Roger and Richard Mustonen of Hackensack, Minnesota when they visited Finland in July 2009.
+John Arvid Mustonen sent a letter to Luisa Mustonen of Utajarvi, Finland in 1951.This typed letter was saved by relatives, and copies were given to Roger and Richard Mustonen of Minnesota when they visited Finland in July 2009.
 The letter has been translated by a translator with The Finnish Council of Minneapolis.
 The letter reads as follows:

 "Post Office Quorn, Ontario, Canada"